yochaigal/cairn/wip/2e/character-creation.md

 ## Inventory

 - Characters have a total of ten inventory slots, but can only carry four or five items comfortably without the help of bags, backpacks, horses, carts, etc.
-- Each PC starts with a **Backpack** that can hold up to six slots.
+- Each PC starts with a **Backpack** that can hold up to six slots of items, or **Fatigue**.
 Carts (which must be pulled with both hands), horses, or mules can make a huge difference in how much a PC can bring with them on an adventure. **Hirelings** can also be paid to carry equipment.
 - Inventory is abstract, dependent only on the fiction as adjudicated by the Warden.
 Anyone carrying a full inventory (i.e. filling all 10 slots) is reduced to 0 HP.
 A character cannot fill more than ten slots.

 ### Inventory Slots